 TOP

-The main part, as already explained, is the historic heart of the estate which surrounds the grand château.
-Here there are 40 hectares of vines, approximately 60% of the entire estate, on the deep gravel that typifies the best terroirs of the Médoc.
+The main part of the vineyard is the historic heart of the estate which surrounds the grand château.
+Here there are 40 hectares of vines, approximately 60% of the entire estate, on the deep Terrace 3 gravel, one of the most desirable terroirs of the Médoc.
 The gravel is deep, several metres in places, cut with lenses of clay and gravel, as is the case for all of these gravel mounds.
 Deeper, there is clay, and should you be able to dig deep enough you would no doubt eventually encounter the limestone bedrock of Bordeaux which only tends to come to the surface in large areas on the right bank.
-It is the gravel that makes Château Pichon-Baron what it is though.
+It is the gravel that makes Château Pichon Baron what it is though.

 Please log in to continue reading: